 When taking your withdrawals each year, it’ll help to speak with your custodian.
-Many firms have forms for you fill out to communicate your intent to take SEPPs.
+Many firms have forms you can fill out to communicate your intent to take SEPPs.
 Others have staff on hand to help you make the calculations and ensure you don’t make mistakes with the withdrawal amounts.
 Regardless of how yours is set up, you can save yourself some time by speaking with a rep before taking any money out.

 When You Should Take 72t Distributions

-Even so, early withdrawals are a necessity for many people, and part of a well structured retirement plan for others.
+While I agree with the sentiment (generally we want to keep funds in tax advantaged accounts), early withdrawals are a necessity for many people, and part of a well structured retirement plan for others.
 Here are some situations where taking 72t distributions might be a good idea:

 - You have a well thought out retirement plan

 - You’re good at budgeting

 - Your assets are spread across several different accounts & locations